pandalone/pandalone/README.rst

 Our goal is to facilitate the composition of *engineering-models* from loosely-coupled *components*.
-Initially envisioned as an *indirection-framework* around *pandas* coupled with a *dependency-resolver*, every model should auto-adapt and process only those data available, and allow *remapping* of the paths accessing them, to run on renamed/relocated *data-trees* without modification on the code.
+Initially envisioned as an *indirection-framework* around *pandas* coupled with a *dependency-resolver*, every such model should auto-adapt and process only values available, and allow *remapping* of the paths accessing them, to run on renamed/relocated *value-trees* without component-code modifications.

 It is written for *python-3.4* but tested under both *python-2.7* and *python-3.3+*.